-I recently asked the Traveler, musician and Vegan Chef Lisa Spykers of Veganopoleio, a few questions about how to travel vegan.
+I recently collaborated with the Traveler, musician and Vegan Chef Lisa Spykers of Veganopoleio, a few questions about how to travel vegan.

 Obviously, some places are better than others, but I don’t think you should let a vegan diet stop you from visiting anywhere in the world as long as you have access to self-catering facilities.
 Most cities, even in the most ‘un-vegan’ parts of the world, have at least a vegetarian restaurant that generally also caters to vegans.